TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/DirectoryFilenames.rst

 :file:`.gitignore`

 All files listed in .gitignore will be ignored by Git.
-This is useful for generated files, that should not be added to your repository or for temporary files (e.g. backup files of your editor).
+This is useful for generated files, that should not be added to your repository or for temporary files (for example backup files of your editor).

 You can ignore additional files by adding them to your .git/info/exclude file.